Conditions of use

 Why not contact us to find out what we can offer you?

-If you would like further information about what airport property is currently available, please email: [email protected]
+If you would like further information about what airport property is currently available contact Lisa Thain via email.

-We would be delighted to show you round and answer all your questions.
+We would be delighted to show you around and answer all your questions.
 Aberdeen Airport isn’t just an airport – it’s a great place for doing business.

 Aerodrome Safeguarding is essentially the protection of a set of flight safety surfaces around the airfield, from any potential physical or technical impacts of a proposed development.